 invested in the project.
 They appointed supermarket magnate Wilf Proudfoot as Managing Director.
 The company chairman was Leonard Dale who owned a generator manufacturing company.
 A Dale generator provided the ship's

 A Dutch fishing boat, the Oceaan 7, was bought to house the station.
-The smallest of all the pirate ships, she was only 139 feet long and was refitted for her new rôle in the Channel Islands.
-Compared to other radio
+The smallest of all the pirate ships, she was 139 feet long, weighed 160 tons and was refitted for her new rôle in the Channel Islands.
+Compared

 Letter announcing the name change, kindly provided by Guy Hamilton.
 Click to magnify.

 The station was originally to be called Radio Yorkshire and a certain amount of pre-launch publicity was issued using that name.
 Then the management team heard from a Leeds-based company who had

 already registered the Radio Yorkshire trade name.
 A new identity was required.
 The station became Radio 270, named after its wavelength.
 A letter was sent to potential advertisers informing them of the change, see

 The station's first Programme Director was Roger Gale.
 A former Caroline disc-jockey, he had recently helped launch Radio Scotland.
 The initial plan was for a combination of live and

 pre-recorded shows.
 Television announcer Len Martin and journalist Stacey Brewer would record their shows on land, Roger would be on the ship with fellow disc-jockeys Paul Burnett, Hal